Coder-Ravi-730/Word-Count/README.md

 To use the React Text Analysis Tool:

-1. Visit [link-to-your-website] in your web browser.
+1. Visit https://text-manipulator730.netlify.app/ in your web browser.

 To run this project locally: